LinariLuca/ExercisePython_mediaList_findCommonWords/README.md

 This project is open-source and available under the **MIT License**.
 Feel free to use, modify, and distribute it for educational purposes or learning projects.

 ---

+## 📬 Contact & Collaboration

+For questions, suggestions, or collaborations on this or **other educational Python projects**, feel free to reach out:

+📧 **luca.linari@gmail.com**

+---

+---